Stefan Bradl: Repsol Honda Team (2019–present)

 In 2019, Bradl was contracted as a test rider for the Honda works MotoGP team.
 He raced in the Spanish Grand Prix in Jerez as a wildcard entry and in the German, Czech Republic and Austrian Grand Prix as a replacement for the injured Jorge Lorenzo.
-Bradl finished 10th at Jerez as a wildcard rider.
-In his second outing as replacement for Jorge Lorenzo he finished 10th in Germany, 15th at Brno and 13th in Austria.
+Bradl finished tenth at Jerez as a wildcard rider.
+In his second outing as replacement for Lorenzo, he finished tenth in Germany, 15th at Brno and 13th in Austria.

 In 2020, Bradl was called up as a replacement rider for Marc Márquez from the Czech Republic round onwards, while Márquez was recovering from injuries sustained in an August crash at the Spanish Grand Prix.

 In 2021, Bradl was a replacement rider for injured Marquez in the early season.
-He finished in positions 11 and 14 with two consecutive weekend races at Losail, Doha.
-Bradl also had a wild card ride in 2021 at Jerez, finishing in position 12.
+He finished in 11th and 14th with two consecutive weekend races at Losail, Doha.
+Bradl also had a wild card ride in 2021 at Jerez, finishing in 12th.

-For 2022, in the third race of the season at Argentina on 3 April, Bradl finished in position 19 when deputising for Marc Márquez, who was injured in March a few hours before the Indonesian Grand Prix at Mandalika.
+For 2022, in the third race of the season at Argentina on 3 April, Bradl finished in 19th when deputising for Marc Márquez, who was injured in March a few hours before the Indonesian Grand Prix at Mandalika.